longyuxi/dew-lover/README.md

 - (12/2/2020) Installed anaconda to /dew-lover/anaconda3
 - (12/3/2020) Downloaded a [Docker image](https://hub.docker.com/r/pegi3s/soapdenovo2/), which should allow me to use SOAPdenovo2
 - (12/4/2020) Installed `megahit` and `SOAPdenovo` through conda
+- (12/5/2020) Ran de novo assebmlies on LE-Gal4 and PAS-Gal4 with megahit.
+They have shown promising results.